fudge-py/fudge/docs/javascript.rst

 Usage
 =====

-As of right now, refer to the :ref:`fudge-examples` in Python.
+Refer to the :ref:`fudge-examples` in Python to get an idea for how to use the JavaScript version.
 As mentioned before, the JavaScript port is not yet fully implemented.